dariusgm/stackoverflowcapstone/README.md

-├── .python-version             - sets the python version for pyenv ├── all.sh                      - run the entire pipeline (in the correct order) for create a model and serve the app ├── analysis.html               - html version of analysis.ipynb ├── analysis.ipynb              - analysis code for plots and some insides ├── blog.py                     - convert the index.html to a format that can be included in the pelican based blog ├── blog_copy.py                - copy required data for the blog to the correct place for serving by the blog ├── capstone.html               - converted index.html file to make it compatible for pelican blog
+├── .python-version             - sets the python version for pyenv ├── all.sh                      - run the entire pipeline (in the correct order) for create a model and serve the app ├── analysis.html               - html version of analysis.ipynb ├── analysis.ipynb              - report and analysis code for plots and some insides ├── blog.py                     - convert the index.html to a format that can be included in the pelican based blog ├── blog_copy.py                - copy required data for the blog to the correct place for serving by the blog ├── capstone.html               - converted index.html file to make it compatible for pelican blog